 Forging Change in the Way Poison Control Services are Delivered

 The safety and feasibility of webPOISONCONTROL were established through intensive pilot testing that began on Dec 30, 2014.
 Now, the online tool is being promoted for broad public use.
 Continued enhancements are improving the user experience.
-Sponsored by the National Capital Poison Center in Washington, DC, eight accredited U.S. poison centers are participating in the project. webPOISONCONTROL is entirely funded by charitable contributions.
+Sponsored by the National Capital Poison Center in Washington, DC, 24 accredited U.S. poison centers are participating in the project. webPOISONCONTROL is entirely funded by charitable contributions.

 The Need for Online Poison Control